We'll help you find the right solution for your needs

 Does this sound like your topic?

 I'm trying to request a transcript and/or audio of a trial or hearing (I don't know which one it is ), which may have been heard in municipal court for a traffic ticket.
 The court administrator has gone out of his way to roadblock my efforts at obtaining this public record.
 Without getting into lengthy detail of this staff's unethical conduct, I was ultimately told that no audio exists because it was not heard in a court room and that it may have been a hearing and not a trial (he is the only person that they allow me to speak to regarding this case).

-Also, the municipal court records indicate that bail was posted for this defendant on May 8 (they never showed up for the original court date in February and a warrant was issued).The warrant was recalled on May 8, but findings were entered on May 2.
+The disposition letter for this case indicates that the defendant plead "Not Guilty," but was found "Guilty."
+There was also an interested party listed.
+Does this mean there was a trial?
+If not, aren't hearings typically recorded as well?Also, the municipal court records indicate that bail was posted for this defendant on May 8 (they never showed up for the original court date in February and a warrant was issued).The warrant was recalled on May 8, but findings were entered on May 2.
 How is this possible?
 I can't get a straight answer from anyone in the courthouse!
 The defendant's initial charge was later downgraded from 39:4-129 to 39:4-130.
 How could they do this without standing in a court room and plea not guilty?
 The records indicate that there was a presiding judge and a witness (or interested party), even with a plea bargain, how is it even possible that nothing took place in the court room or even through video conferencing while incarcerated?